jbampton/dita-to-pdf-with-eclipse/README.md

 	- Select 'Java Project' click next
 	- Enter 'eclipse-cheatsheets-to-dita-to-pdf' in the Project Name field
 	- Un-check location checkbox and enter in the parent folder of the project.
 In project layout select -> 'Use project folder as root for sources and class files' radio button and then click next.
 	- You must add the JAR files from SaxonHE and DITA-OT to Ant inside Eclipse.
-Go Preferences -> Ant -> Runtime -> Classpath tab -> click Global Entries -> click Add JARs -> navigate to "src/libs/DITA-OT1.8.5/lib" and add all the JAR files from that directory.
-Click add JARS again and add saxon9he.jar from  "src/libs/SaxonHE9-6-0-7J".
+Go Preferences -> Ant -> Runtime -> Classpath tab -> click Global Entries -> click Add JARs -> navigate to "libs/DITA-OT1.8.5/lib" and add all the JAR files from that directory.
+Click add JARS again and add saxon9he.jar from  "libs/SaxonHE9-6-0-7J".
 Make sure to click Apply and then click Ok.

 2.  - Right click on build.xml and select -> Run As -> Ant Build -> (first one)
 	- This should run and build and the final resulting PDF should be called map.pdf and located in the 'output/debrief/pdf' folder.
-	 This is the rendering (printing) step and the 'info.debrief' custom DITA-OT plugin produces the PDF via the DITA-OT base libraries and a XSL - Formatting Objects Processor (FO Processor)
+	- Transformation and rendering (printing) occur in this step and the 'info.debrief' custom DITA-OT plugin produces the PDF via the DITA-OT base libraries and a XSL - Formatting Objects Processor (FO Processor)
-	- I used Apache FOP 2.0 for the FO Processor and DITA-OT 1.8.5
+	- I used Apache FOP 2.0 for the FO Processor, DITA-OT 1.8.5 and SaxonHE9-6-0-7J from Saxonica as the transformation engine

 How DITA-OT PDF Plugins work: